photoprism/photoprism-docs/docs/developer-guide/vision/service/index.md

     This example uses the pre-installed `kosmos-2` model for generating captions.
 It does not require Ollama.

     !!! tip "Available pre-installed Models"
         The Vision service also provides additional pre-installed models, such as `vit-gpt2` and `blip` for image captioning, as well as `nsfw_image_detector` for NSFW content detection.
-You can enable these models by updating the `Name` field in your `vision.yml` configuration.
+You can enable these models by updating the `Model` field in your `vision.yml` configuration.

     !!! tip "Prompts"
         Unlike the Ollama models, pre-installed models such as `kosmos-2` interpret prompts primarily as starting instructions for generating captions, rather than as detailed, task-oriented requests.